 |Back Door Kitchen Tour|

-Proceeds from the tour go to fund grants for Wilmington nonprofits.
-Most famously, ROW purchased the statue of the Venus Flytrap that sits at the foot of Market Street.
-It's Southern Hospitality by Paul Hill.
+Proceeds from the BDKT go to fund ROW projects and grants to Wilmington nonprofits.
+Most famously, ROW used BDKT proceeds to purchase the statue of the Venus Flytrap by Paul Hill, titled "Southern Hospitality," which sits on the Riverwalk at the foot of Market Street.

 Get Tour Updates:

-2013 Back Door Kitchen Tour In The News:
+Back Door Kitchen Tours In The News:

 Thanks to our Sponsors, Advertisers and Business Friends of ROW

 The Tour would not be as successful without the support of the Wilmington business community.
 Please see the Back Door Kitchen Tour News page on this site for the list of 2016 Tour Sponsors and Friends.